Consensys/eth-lightwallet/README.md

 See the file `example_usage.js` for usage of `keystore` and `txutils`.

-See the file `example_helpers.js` for using the `helpers` functions.

-See the file `example_web.html` for an example of how to use the LightWallet functionality in the browser.
+See the file `example_web.html` for an example of how to use the LightWallet keystore together with the Hooked Web3 Provider.

 ## Tests